Beyond the Vision Encoder: Identifying and Mitigating Spatial Bias in Large Vision-Language Models: Experiments

-\textbf{Experimental Settings.} We first evaluate the effectiveness of the proposed BaPA on our probe dataset.
-Since the training data of mainstream LVLMs is not publicly available, retraining these models with a modified position embedding is infeasible.
-Thus, we directly apply BaPA to the inference stage of existing LVLMs without any retraining, making our approach lightweight and broadly applicable.
-We test the same five representative LVLMs under a zero-shot setting.
+In this section, we evaluate the effectiveness of the proposed AGCI on our probe dataset and six downstream multimodal tasks.
+Since the training data of mainstream LVLMs is not publicly available, retraining these models with AGCI is infeasible.
+Thus, we perform lightweight LoRA~\citep{hu2022lora} fine-tuning with 10K instruct-tuning data from LLaVA~\citep{liu2023visual} to adapt each model to the modified image token representation.
+For LLaVA-v1.6, we set $\lambda$ to $0.3$, while all other LVLMs are set to $0.5$.
+Following~\citep{liu2024improved}, we only retained samples that contain \textit{exactly one image} in the input for each dataset during the evaluation on downstream tasks.
+We test the same five representative LVLMs as above under a zero-shot setting.
+More details are available in Appendix~\ref{app:implementation}.